ljwolf/ljwolf.github.io/content/post/puzzles-about-misreplication.md

 ---
-Post ID: 144578503954
+id: 144578503954
-Date: Wed, 18 May 2016 20:48:03
+date: 2016-05-18T20:48:03Z
-Url with slug: puzzles-about-misreplication
+url: puzzles-about-misreplication
-Reblog key: iCoveCGj
-Reblog Url:
-Reblog Name:
-Title: Puzzles about (mis)Replication
+title: Puzzles about (mis)Replication
+---
----<p>So, a while back, I was using a <a href="http://www.tandfonline.com/doi/abs/10.1080/00045608.2014.941732" target="_blank">new compactness metric</a> to <a href="http://www.tandfonline.com/doi/abs/10.1080/00045608.2015.1039109" target="_blank">extend some gerrymandering studies</a>.
+<p>So, a while back, I was using a <a href="http://www.tandfonline.com/doi/abs/10.1080/00045608.2014.941732" target="_blank">new compactness metric</a> to <a href="http://www.tandfonline.com/doi/abs/10.1080/00045608.2015.1039109" target="_blank">extend some gerrymandering studies</a>.
 In attempting the replication, I found some minor math errors in the original paper that made it diffcult to get valid values for the statistic.</p>

 <p>After trying multiple times to verify whether it was my code or if the published statistic had some typographical error, I went to the original author, shared my concerns, and found that it did.
 Armed with the original code, the replication was easy.</p>